Friday, March 21, 2025

 Some sound effects that I used

-I stored all the videos on iPhone's camera roll and would sync it with my laptop and desktop to export the clips to FinalCut.
+I stored all the videos on my iPhone's camera roll and would sync it with my laptop and desktop to export the clips to FinalCut.
 This worked without issues, which I didn't expect since I would run out of storage from all the clips.

 I filmed using my iPhone 13 camera and my mom's iPhone 16 Pro Max, ensuring that shots were stable while experimenting with different lighting techniques.
 Using a tripod was helpful because it gave me precise stability, and I filmed myself during some clips.